San Juan Island Half Day Kayak Tours

 • Departure: We will depart on time for your tour.

-• At the Beach: Organize and carry kayaks.
-Safety Orientation.
+• At the Beach: Kayak Preparation and Safety Orientation.

-• Back at the Beach: Organize and reload kayaks.
+• Back at the Beach: A short clean up and load up in the van.

 Half Day Kayak Tour Schedule of departure and arrival times